KundanChourasiya/simple-java-docker-testing/README.md

 # create a folder where the app code will be stored
 WORKDIR /app

-# Copy the source code from your Host machine to your contaiiner
+# Copy the source code from your Host machine to your container
 COPY src/Main.java /app/Main.java

 # Compile the application code